 Scholarly Perspectives on Education

-I am inclined to agree with the thought that the free market economy has many advantages as it promotes the idea of competition that must motivate all parties to be efficient in decisions and actions.
+I am inclined to agree with the thought that the free-market economy has many advantages, as it promotes the idea of competition that must motivate all parties to be efficient in decisions and actions.
 Ver Eecke, W (1998) identifies education as, “a merit good in which if the socio-economic dimension is ignored, society will be deprived.”
 It is now a common fact that education is regarded as a merit good, one that is likely to be under-supplied and under-consumed if everything should be left to market forces.
 Biesta, G. (2012) brings a deeper perspective to education as he looks at the need to include education as a “public good”.
 One may not doubt why such perspectives would be brought into question.
-One reason for this could be the innumerable benefits to society when people who opt to take education to the public domain.
+One reason for this could be the innumerable benefits to society when people opt to take education to the public domain.
 A market system is deemed to have failures if it cannot efficiently allocate education as a merit or public good.

 Jongbloed, B. (2003) sheds light on the issue of supply monopolies in education as a market failure.
-When I was a teenager, I was only aware of one university in Zimbabwe; the University of Zimbabwe.
+When I was a teenager, I was only aware of one university in Zimbabwe: the University of Zimbabwe.
 Consequently, the result of having only one such facility privatized, would only allow for a privileged few who could afford it, to attend.

 When I completed my Advanced Level education through an external examination body; since Zimbabwe had not yet localized exams by then, I faced great competition to be accepted into a public college.
-Many students had benefited from the “Education For All Policy”, such that the literacy level of Zimbabwe was climbed to approximately 98%.
+Many students had benefited from the “Education for All Policy”, such that the literacy level of Zimbabwe was climbed to approximately 98%.
 The number of Ordinary Level students was so high that only advanced level students could be enrolled in public universities.
 This was a high standard in the region.
 It became even more evident to me when I visited and started staying in Malawi.
 All my employers admitted that on average, the education standards set by the new independence government were very high.

 Some colleagues disliked this new policy and thought it to be a most unfair advantage to students in our region, which was unfortunate because in no way did it lower the difficulty level of learning the material taught.
 I remember the rigorous efforts I made in college while I trained for a diploma in education.
 A colleague from a neighboring country confessed that the Diploma standards that were set in Zimbabwe, could match the degree standards in their country.
 Another close friend in the Engineering department also admitted to the same thought.
 He mentioned that the equipment in the department at the same college I studied; donated by the US Government, was far better quality than those at some other institutions.